emiyl/dsi.cfw.guide-archive/guide/installing-sudokuhax.md

   nav: "side"
 ---

 sudokuhax is an exploit of the Sudoku DSiWare game, allowing us to launch the Homebrew Launcher seconds after starting the application.
-This guide uses ugopwn to install sudokuhax, which is only supported on USA consoles for now.
-A release for EUR and JPN consoles has been promised soon.

 Make sure you have at least 30 blocks of space on your console's internal storage, or you will brick your device.
 This can be found in **Settings > Data Management > System Memory**.